harvard-dce/mh-opsworks/README.md

 At this point your opsworks instances have been initialized but no ec2 instances have been created.
 The RDS instance **has** been created and will be running (and incurring AWS costs).
-If you do not intend to go on to the next step at this time you should consider running `./bin/rake rds:hibernate` which will create a snapshot of the db and remove the instance.
-When you are eventually ready to move on to step 6, the `stack:instances:start` command will re-create and restore the RDS instance from it's "hibernated" snapshot.
+If you do not intend to go on to the next step at this time you should consider running `./bin/rake rds:stop` which will turn off the RDS cluster.
+When you are eventually ready to move on to step 6, the `stack:instances:start` command will restore the RDS cluster from it's stopped state.

-**Note**: running `rds:hibernate` immediately after `admin:cluster:init`
+**Note**: running `rds:stop` immediately after `admin:cluster:init`
 can sometimes return an error that the RDS instance is in a non-modifiable state.
 This is fine; it's just the instance doing it's usual automated backup when it first comes online.
 Wait 5-10m or so and try again.